Use clinical note templates to save your providers time and help them create thorough, consistent clinical notes.

 Patient was seen for a New Patient Exam.

-Using Clinical Notes templates also eliminates the need for arcane abbreviations.
+Using Clinical Note templates also eliminates the need for abbreviations, which can be confusing and may mean different things to different people.
 For example, does CC in the example above stand for Carbon Copy, Continuing Care, or Chief Complaint?
 The answer is Chief Complaint.
-In the past when clinical notes were all handwritten, the healthcare system allowed for abbreviations so that doctors or hygienists didn’t have to waste time writing out every word.
-Now that software can automatically enter the complete word–making it easier for people to understand what you mean–abbreviations are not necessary.
+In the past, when clinical notes were all handwritten, the healthcare system allowed for abbreviations so that doctors or hygienists didn’t have to waste time writing out every word.
+Now that software can automatically enter the complete word—making it easier for people to understand what you mean—abbreviations are not necessary.

 Exercise: Designing a Template